 Chapter meeting space is provided during the APNA Annual Conference.
-The 2017 meetings will be held on Friday, October 20 from 6:30 pm - 7:30 pm Mountain time.
-Here are the room assignments.
+The 2019 meetings will be held on Friday, October 4 from 6:30 pm - 7:30 pm Central time.
+Check here for room assignments.

 Ideas for Agenda Topics:

 We've created a PDF that includes membership applications, meeting announcements, and member benefit information.